 How Can I Prevent Baby Bottle Tooth Decay?

 When cavities occur in infants or toddlers, it is referred to as baby bottle tooth decay.
 This is because it is usually caused by milk pooling around the baby’s teeth.
 This is why it is important to avoid putting your baby to sleep with a bottle that could be left in their mouth inadvertently.
 It is also helpful to wipe your child’s baby teeth with an infant brush or washcloth after feedings.
-Regular dental exams can also catch these cavities early enough that further damage can be prevented.
+Regular exams can also catch these cavities early enough that further damage can be prevented.

-What Are Dental Sealants And Are They Necessary?
+What Are Sealants And Are They Necessary?

 Regular tooth brushing is great at removing larger food particles and plaque that accumulates in your mouth.
 However, a toothbrush bristle is not small enough to fit into the tiny grooves and fissures that exist in the teeth.
-Since the back molars tend to have more grooves and brushing back there is harder, most dentists recommend placing sealants on them during early childhood or adolescence.
+The back molars tend to have more grooves and brushing back there is harder.
+Most dentists recommend placing sealants on them during early childhood or adolescence.

 Is Thumb Sucking a Concern For Oral Health?

+When Are Mouth Guards Necessary?
 Increasing your knowledge about how to keep your kid’s teeth safe is important for preserving their smile.
-Night guards are sometimes prescribed by dentists to ease the strain on teeth that happens if your child grinds them as they sleep.
+Nightguards are sometimes prescribed by dentists to ease the strain on teeth that happens if your child grinds them as they sleep.
 If your child plays sports, then they may also be provided with a mouthguard.